IanBurke1/AsyncRMI_DictionaryService/README.md

 A Java servlet is a Java program that extends the capabilities of a server.
 Although servlets can respond to any types of requests, they most commonly implement applications hosted on Web servers.

-## Conclusion
-I have the word definition look up working with the servlet calling the remote dictionary service to get the definition of the word the user enters.
-I have failed to get a blocking queue working, where the request from servlet goes into a queue and same with the response.
-I tried to add the delete and edit features but ran out of time.